 Start slow, go through the process and don’t try to rush it.
 Time heals, IF you put in the work and move along with it!

-Just like everyone has been saying, this is the “new normal” after COVID.
-After the shit you just went through or are going through, who wants to go back to the “old” you…this is the new [your name here] ever evolving and changing.
+After the shit you have gone through or are going through, who wants to go back to the “old” you…this is the new [your name here] ever evolving and changing.
 Remember transformation is ongoing.

 This will be an even more sophisticated or silly, educated, well equipped and informed version of you, ready to kick ass!